Rtanj: Geography

-Rtanj is located in eastern Serbia, occupying the south-western, Balkan section of the Carpathian Mountains.
+Rtanj is located in eastern Serbia, occupying the southwestern, Balkan section of the Carpathian Mountains.
 Administratively, it belongs to the municipalities of Sokobanja and Boljevac.
-The most obvious physical feature is the conical shape on top of the mountain ridge, which appears to be perfect.
+The most obvious physical feature is its conical shape on top of the mountain ridge, which appears to be perfect.
 The highest peak is the 1,565 m tall Šiljak.

 Human history

 Entrepreneur Julijus Minh founded a mine on the mountain in the 19th century.
-His widow Greta Minh, built a mausoleum in the form of a little chapel dedicated to her husband on the Šiljak peak.
+His widow, Greta Minh, built a mausoleum in the form of a little chapel dedicated to her husband on the Šiljak peak.
 The chapel was built in 1932 and was dedicated to St. George.
-Some 1,000 miners participated in the construction as Minh, in the process of developing the mine, built apartments, school, community health center, cinema, park, etc.
+Some 1,000 miners participated in its construction as Minh, in the process of developing the mine, built apartments, a school, community health center, a cinema, and a park.

 After World War II, the new Communist authorities demolished the chapel's dome with the cross in 1946.
-In an effort to find the gold and jewels which according to the folk mythology were hidden inside the mountain, the treasure hunters damaged the chapel using dynamite on several occasions since the 1980s, demolishing the remaining walls in the process.
+In an effort to find the gold and jewels which according to Serbian folk mythology were hidden inside the mountain, the treasure hunters damaged the chapel using dynamite on several occasions since the 1980s, demolishing the remaining walls in the process.

 The first open-air bio pool in Serbia was built on Rtanj in 2019.
 It is filled with the mineral-rich water from the natural spring, discovered in 14th century, and needs no pumps.
 The water is chlorine-free; instead, plants and algae which naturally filter and clean the water are planted in one section of the pool.
 From this mini-lake, filtered water flows over several small steps into the pool.
 The shape of the pool is inspired by the Serbian ramonda flower, while the nearby hotel is shaped like a pyramid, mimicking the shape of the mountain itself.

 Mythology

 Folklore

-According to the folk legend, the castle of a wizard was situated on Rtanj Mountain, in which a great treasure was guarded.
+According to folk legend, the castle of a wizard was situated on Rtanj Mountain, in which a great treasure was guarded.
 However, the castle has disappeared within the mountain, trapping the wealthy sorcerer inside.
-Ever since the treasure hunters have been visiting the mountain seeking for the lost gold and gems.
+Ever since, treasure hunters have been visiting the mountain seeking the lost gold and gems.